Advertiser Disclosure

 Michael Y. Park, Senior Editor

-If Upgraded Points is handing a crown for biggest travel party foul of the year, you might as well go ahead and start calling me “Your Majesty” right now.
+If Upgraded Points is handing out a crown for biggest travel party foul of the year, you might as well go ahead and start calling me “Your Majesty” right now.

 I’d gotten to do a lot of fun and interesting things in 2025 — like exploring Portland, Oregon, for the first time, sleeping in a haunted hotel, cycling around Nantucket, and gorging myself at Epic Universe — but the one thing I somehow hadn’t managed to fit in was any international travel.
 So for a last hurrah before the year ended, my family and I drove up to Montreal, Quebec, before the new year to eat smoked meat, stock up on St-Viateur bagels, and take care of some business I had up there.

-It was an easy trip: We got up early with a full tank, drove straight there except for a short stop along the way for Stewart’s peppermint ice cream, and found only 3 cars in front of us at the border.
+It was an easy trip: We got up early with a full tank, drove straight there except for a short stop along the way for Stewart’s seasonal peppermint ice cream, and found only 3 cars in front of us at the border.
 The Canadian immigration officer checked our passports, asked us the standard questions (“Where do you live?”
 “Why are you visiting?”
 “Do you have anything dangerous or agricultural with you?”
 “Where are you staying?”), and then wished us happy holidays and a pleasant visit.

 Fine and dandy, right?